-The Social Security National Administration (Administración Nacional de la Seguridad Social, hereinafter ANSES) is the authority in charge of the administration of the social security system in Argentina, called Sistema Integrado de Jubilaciones y Pensiones (SIJP).
-Employers and employees are required to make contributions to the SIJP which provides for old age pension and disability benefits.
+The Social Security National Administration (Administración Nacional de la Seguridad Social or ANSES) is the authority in charge of the administration of the social security system in Argentina, called Sistema Integrado de Jubilaciones y Pensiones (SIJP).
+Employers and employees are required to make contributions to the SIJP which provides for old-age pension and disability benefits.

 Employers do not have a legal obligation to provide a private pension scheme for employees, as the employees are entitled to state pensions.

-Under the Superannuation Guarantee scheme, employers are effectively required to contribute 9.5% of employees' quarterly "earnings base" to employee superannuation funds.
-There is a minimum monthly wage that should be paid before an employee is entitled to the 9.5% and a maximum contribution base.
+Under the Superannuation Guarantee scheme, employers are effectively required to contribute 10 percent of employees' "ordinary time earnings" to employee superannuation funds.
+There is a minimum monthly wage that should be paid before an employee is entitled to the 10 percent and a maximum contribution base.
+However, from July 1, 2022, the monthly wage threshold will be removed, meaning all employees – irrespective of their monthly wage – will be entitled to the 10 percent (subject to other eligibility requirements).
 Most employers make regular contributions to the employee superannuation fund rather than making lump sum quarterly or annual contributions.

-Australian law also requires that all employers maintain adequate workers' compensation insurance for the benefit of workers injured during the course of their employment.
+Australian law additionally requires that all employers maintain adequate workers' compensation insurance for the benefit of workers injured during the course of their employment.

 Currently, no benefits required above those covered under social insurance contributions.